High School Planning

 Early graduation requires careful planning with your school counselor.
 The information below is a starting place.
 You will need to meet with your counselor to create a plan and sign an early graduation contract.
 Information shared below can also be found in depth on our Early Graduation website.

-A student who completes all requirements for high school graduation prior to the end of the school year of his/her
+A student who completes all requirements for high school graduation prior to the end of the school year of his/her graduation cohort may be eligible to apply for Early Graduation.

 Board policy EIF(LEGAL) states the following: